Then Hitler tried to take over Europe and Japan ran amok in the Pacific.

 Here is the painting I did just a few years before it came down.

-Another bunk room was also on the right, but at the back of the building.
+Another bunk room was also on the left, but at the back of the building.

 This small building at the left in the painting was the water pump house and shower.